nthieu29/icommerce/README.md

 ![Order Schema](external-files/Order.png)
 ### 4. Detailed design
 ![Detailed Design](external-files/DetailedDesign.png)
+In this section, we go though all our services in detail.
 #### Authentication Service
 To simplify the setup, here we use [Okta](https://www.okta.com/products/customer-identity/authentication/) - an Identity Cloud Service, and it provides us some benefits:
 - Single point to authenticate our customers: simplify our downstream microservice, these services just need to verify/validate the access token of users.